mapcode-foundation/mapcode-rest-service/README.md

 ## Release Notes

+### 2.4.5.1

+* Moved to Mapcode Java library 2.4.5.
+No functional changes.

 ### 2.4.4.5 - 2.4.4.6

 * Improved `status` call to actually do a mapcode conversion back and forth.